czczup/InternVL-doc/docs/en/_build/html/_sources/build.md

 # Build from source

-LMDeploy provides prebuilt package that can be easily installed by `pip install lmdeploy`.
+LMDeploy provides prebuilt package that can be easily installed by `pip install lmdeploy==0.5.3`.

 If you have requests to build lmdeploy from source, please clone lmdeploy repository from GitHub, and follow instructions in next sections